GEM-Illinois/POLARIS_GEM_e2/README.md

 # Polaris GEM e2 Simulator

+This repository provides a simulated vehicle model of [Polaris GEM e2 Electric Cart](https://gem.polaris.com/en-us/e2/) in the [Gazebo](http://gazebosim.org/) simulation environment as well as [ROS](https://www.ros.org/) based sensors and controllers for autonomous-driving.
+The Polaris GEM e2 vehicle model was measured and modeled using Solidworks by Hang Cui and Jiaming Zhang.
+Hang Cui further constructed the URDF files of the vehicle model compatible with ROS, RViz, and Gazebo.

-This simulator was initially developed with ROS Melodic and Gazebo 9 in Ubuntu 18.04 for personal research in Fall 2019.
-The Polaris GEM e2 vehicle was measured and modeled by Hang Cui and Jiaming Zhang using Solidworks.
-The compatible URDF files of simulator for RViz and Gazebo were constructed by Hang Cui.
-Later, this project was funded by the [Center for Autonomy](https://autonomy.illinois.edu/) at University of Illinois at Urbana-Champaign.
-It was further developed and merged into ROS Noetic and Gazebo 11 in Summer 2021.
-This simulator is currently under development for research and teaching at University of Illinois at Urbana-Champaign.
+The simulator was initially developed for personal research with ROS Melodic and Gazebo 9 in Ubuntu 18.04 in Fall 2019.
+This simulator then became an essential teaching material for the course, [Principles of Safe Autonomy @ Illinois](https://publish.illinois.edu/safe-autonomy/), and the project subsequently received funding from the [Center for Autonomy](https://autonomy.illinois.edu/) at University of Illinois at Urbana-Champaign.
+Hang Cui further developed and upgraded the simulator to use ROS Noetic and Gazebo 11 in Summer 2021.
+This simulator is currently under active development for research and teaching.

 ## Requirements